Flag of Shropshire: Leopard symbolism

+Modern flag

 The flag (with the short-lived "white" ermine pattern instead of the erminois) was flown above the Department for Communities and Local Government in April 2011 as part of a scheme to promote traditional English counties.

 On 23 July 2019, the flag of Shropshire was flown among others in Parliament Square in celebration of Historic County Flags Day.

 Design

-Erminois, three piles issuant two from chief and one from base each bearing a leopard's head.
+Erminois, three blue piles issuant two from chief and one from base each bearing a yellow leopard's head, all on a field of yellow.
+The design is classed as "Traditional" by the Flag Institute, as it is based on the banner of arms of the Shropshire county council, granted in 1895.
+The symbol of lions is based on the town coat of arms of Shrewsbury.

+Colours

-The Pantone colours for the flag are:
+The colours of the Shropshire flag are: